islet-project/islet/examples/confidential-ml/word_model.md

 ---- training done! ----
 ```

-#### How to test with ISLET
+#### How to test with Islet

 In this setting, three instances (*certifier-service*, *runtime*, *model-provider*) run on the host PC directly while only one instance (*device1*) runs on ARM FVP on the same host PC.

-[TODO] Note that in this setting *device1* runs on ARM FVP but it does not use ISLET's attestation APIs as of now.
-Once ISLET's attestation APIs get merged into *certifier framework*, it accordingly gets switched to using ISLET attestation APIs instead of simulated enclave.
+[TODO] Note that in this setting *device1* runs on ARM FVP but it does not use Islet's attestation APIs as of now.
+Once Islet's attestation APIs get merged into *certifier framework*, it accordingly gets switched to using Islet attestation APIs instead of simulated enclave.

 First of all, be sure to run a docker image with the following options to be able to interact with ARM FVP.
 ```